FindWhatYou/SQL/README.md

 # SQL
-This Repository has the purpose to practice SQL.
+The purpose of this repository is to document my SQL experiments.